MiguelAntuns7/devops-24-25-1241918/CA1/README.md

 }
 ```

-After the addition of this field, I merged the two branches together by:
+After the addition of this field, I added tha changes to the staging area and built my commit.
+After that, the approach would be to:

-- Checking out into the 'main' branch:
+- Check out into the 'main' branch:

-``git checkout main``
+``git checkout main`` or ``git switch main``

-- And then merging the two branches together:
+- And then merge the two branches together:

 ``git merge --no-ff email-field``

 After the implementation of this new field, the development of this new feature was done and ready to commited to my remote repository.

-However, in my workflow, I made the mistake of making changes in my branch right after creating it, then commiting my changes inside the branch, and only then pushing the creation of this new branch.
+However, in my workflow, I made the mistake of doing ``git merge email-field`` without the ``no fast-forward`` instruction to Git.
+This made me loose the commit that indicates the merge from the ``email-field`` to the ``main`` branch.
-This led to issues because the branch didn't exist remotely when I pushed my commit, which led to the main branch taking these changes right when I pushed the creation of the branch.

 The **correct approach** would have been to:

-- Push the creation of new branch as soon as I created it
 - Work on the new branch
 - Commit those changes
 - Checkout into the 'main' branch
 - Merge the email-field branch into the 'main' branch with ``git merge --no-ff email-field``
 - Push the merge into my remote repository with ``git push origin main``

-Mistakenly handling the creation and merge of the branch led to me missing a commit regarding the merge, which, consecutively, led to me missing what should have been the tag v1.6.0
+Mistakenly handling the merge of the branch led to me missing a commit regarding the merge, which, consecutively, led to me missing what should have been the tag v1.6.0.

 ### New feature for the Email field